WhereJuly/60-1-oas-markdown-merger/README.md

 **IMPORTANT**: The Suite provides the tools to implement [Design-by-Contract](https://en.wikipedia.org/wiki/Design_by_contract) (**DbC**, [^1]) along the entire workflow of a software product creation.

+### The Suite Place in **DbC** Context

+Here is the entire context the Suite packages operate in.

-In our context but external to the Suite, **DbC** starts at requirements formalization and obtains the concrete contract definitions.
+- External to the Suite, initially **DbC** starts at requirements formalization and arrives at the concrete Contract definitions.
+Since the first definitions created the Contract becomes the single source of truth.

+- Then **DbC** gets to alternate the Contract definitions and implementation phases.
+The implementation phase clarifies product requirements that in turn drives Contract definitions to change.
+Then the cycle  repeats until the Contract stabilizes.

+- Since the first Contract definitions version **DbC** uses OpenAPI to document the concrete Contract.
+The Contract should be communicated among stakeholders in a human-readable form e.g. a contract documentation webs sites to ensure product quality.

-Then **DbC** gets to the contracts automated enforcement onto various parts of the software product (backends, front-ends).
-Finally **DbC** arrives at need to present the contract in a human-readable form e.g. a contract documentation webs site.
+- On implementation phases **DbC** has to provided the Contracts automated enforcement onto various parts of the software product (backends, front-ends) to build the product quality into implementation.

-The two last ones is what our Suite concerns with.
+**The Suite Scope**

+The scope of the Suits is two last domains - Contract documentation websites adn Contract enforcement tools.

 ## The Basic Motivation